Timur Gareyev: Biography

 In 2023, US Chess updated Gareyev's status in the Sanctioned Players list to state: "Membership permanently revoked and permanently banned from appearing at, attending, or participating in any events or activities organized, sanctioned, or to be rated by the US Chess Federation or any of its affiliates", with the Offense given as "Violations of US Chess Member Safety".

-Personal life

-Gareyev graduated with a B.A. degree in Business Marketing from the University of Texas at Brownsville.
-He lived in Southern California but now lives in Kansas.
+Gareyev lived in Southern California but now lives in Kansas.

-Gareyev is also a skydiver with close to 150 solo jumps.
-When Gareyev won the 119th edition of the U.S. Open, Chess Life magazine published his sky-diving photo with a chess board as a cover.